OWASP/www-project-fiasse/CONTRIBUTING.md

 4. Fork the repository and clone it to your local machine.

-5. Install any necessary dependencies and set up your development environment.

-6. Make your changes and test them locally to ensure they work as expected.
+5. Make your changes and review them locally.

-7. Submit a pull request with your changes.
+6. Submit a pull request with your changes.

 ## Pull Request Guidelines